The 2012 Western Solar Plan established the following policies:

 The regional mitigation strategies were conducted in accordance with the BLM's mitigation policy, Manual Section-1794, and Mitigation Handbook (H-1794-1).

-Section 9 of the Solar PEIS Record of Decision (ROD) stated that the BLM would develop a monitoring and adaptive management strategy for its Solar Energy Program, to ensure that data and lessons learned about the impacts of solar energy projects would be collected, reviewed, and, as appropriate, incorporated into the BLM's Solar Energy Program and individual solar projects.
+Section 9 of the 2012 Western Solar Plan stated that the BLM would develop a monitoring and adaptive management strategy for its Solar Energy Program, to ensure that data and lessons learned about the impacts of solar energy projects would be collected, reviewed, and, as appropriate, incorporated into the BLM's Solar Energy Program and individual solar projects.
 The BLM developed such a long-term monitoring strategy for the Riverside East SEZ.

-Section B.4.3 of the Solar PEIS Record of Decision detailed incentives for projects developed in solar Energy Zones (SEZs).
+Section B.4.3 of the 2012 Western Solar Plan detailed incentives for projects developed in solar Energy Zones (SEZs).
 These included (in part):